Data capture and analysis lay the foundation for innovation

 With the right data analysis in place, solutions can be designed for populations that are most vulnerable from a health and wellness standpoint — not just based on where they are today but where they might be in 6 months.

-Murillo highlights a recent example of an initiative Optum Labs led focused on heart attacks.
+Murillo highlights a recent example of an initiative UnitedHealth Group led that focused on heart attacks.
 The team analyzed 10 years of data on heart attacks to understand which groups of people are more adversely affected and whether there were any insights or trends within the affected group related to behaviors.

-Optum Labs took that information and built a pilot program in Detroit specifically aimed at controlling blood pressure within the Black population.
-The team feels confident, based on the data in hand, that solutions like this can help tackle this important challenge.
+UnitedHealth Group took that information and built a pilot program in Detroit aimed at controlling blood pressure within the Black population.
+The team feels confident, based on the data in hand, that solutions like these can help tackle this important challenge.